 Your sublingual papilla is a small protruding piece of tissue at the base of the tongue, according to Scott-Brown's Otorhinolaryngology and Head and Neck Surgery.
 The term "sublingual" refers to the area beneath the tongue, which makes its location a little easier to remember.
 This small piece of tissue also serves as a marker for the area where saliva — produced by the salivary glands — empties into your mouth via Wharton's duct (also called the submandibular duct).

-Understanding Your Salivary Structures
+The Sublingual Papilla And Your Salivary Structures

 Salivary glands create saliva that moistens your mouth to aid in chewing, speaking and the digestive process.
 Saliva also helps clean bacteria off of your teeth and protect them from decay, according to Cedars-Sinai.
 The salivary glands excrete saliva through tubes in your mouth called ducts, and Wharton's duct is the duct located near the sublingual papilla.

 The sublingual glands are responsible for depositing about 5 percent of your saliva.
 These glands are located on the floor of the mouth underneath the sublingual folds on either side of the sublingual papilla, according to Scott-Brown's Otorhinolaryngology and Head and Neck Surgery.
 Your other major salivary glands include the parotid and submandibular glands, and together they release the majority of your saliva, explains Cedars-Sinai.
 In addition, hundreds of tiny salivary glands are found throughout the lining of your mouth and throat.

 A common problem affecting the sublingual area on the floor of your mouth is sialolithiasis.
 This condition refers to salivary stones that form when substances in your saliva harden into a crystallized structure, according to the National Institutes of Health (NIH).
 This can cause swelling and pain, especially when the normal surge of saliva that is released when you eat becomes partially blocked.